 When Reuning & Son Violins relocated to Boston in 1994, Peter did, too.
 He spent time at the bench in the first years in Boston but ultimately applied his skills to a full-time role in customer assistance and instrument presentation.
 He enjoys working with string players of every level and interest and has a genuine enthusiasm for matching instrument and musician in a successful partnership.

 Peter maintains his dedication to performing and teaching.
 He is concertmaster of Marblehead, Mass.-based Symphony by the Sea and freelances with several local orchestras.
 At the New England Conservatory, he coaches chamber music and conducts the String Training Orchestras and the String Chamber Orchestra.
 In 2011 he was awarded the New England Conservatory Preparatory School’s Jean Stackhouse Award for Excellence in Teaching.
+He has also just been selected as one of thirty 2017 Musical America Movers & Shapers.

 Peter shares his love of string music with his family: his wife and daughter play violin, and his son plays cello.